acn-sbuad/ava-kurs-databricks/README.md

 Add a line break to one of the lines in the file e.g. after a comment.

-Make sure to give the change a descriptive name, select the `create a new branch` option and complete the pull request creation.
+Make sure to give the change a descriptive name.
+Click on __Commit changes__

   ![Create PR in GitHub](imgs/create-pr.PNG)

-Once the PR is create, follow the workflow run from the `Actions` tab in GitHub, and confirm that the PR is successfully labeled (Check the Pull Request Labeler workflow as the PyTest workflow will still fail).
+Once the PR is create, follow the workflow run from the `Actions` tab in GitHub, and confirm that the PR is successfully labeled (Check the Pull Request Labeler workflow as the PyTest workflow will fail).

   ![Successfully labeled pull request](imgs/labeled-pr.png)